CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 > you only have to `mkdir ctp` if this directory doesn't already exist

-Now we're going to create our first react app:
+Now we're going to create our first React app:

 ```bash
 npm create vite@latest learn-react-1 -- --template react